tisimst/mcerp/README.txt

  calculations.
 Advanced mathematical functions, similar to those in the standard `math`_ module can also be evaluated directly.

-Due to the nature of sampling techniques, calculation results will vary from session to session (but be consistent within the session) since new latin-hypercube samples are only generated when variables are newly defined or re-defined.
+Due to the nature of random sampling techniques, calculation results will vary from session to session (but be consistent within the session) since new latin-hypercube samples are only generated when variables are newly defined or re-defined.
 By default, each variable uses 10,000 latin-hypercube samples that are sufficiently random.
 This can be changed by assigning an integer value to